good-ware/js-log/README.md

 5. Reliable flushing
 6. Does not interfere with other code that uses Winston
-7. This code is as efficient as possible; however, users are encouraged to call isLevelEnabled() (and even memoize it) to avoid creating expensive messages that won't be logged.
+7. This code is as efficient as possible; however, users are encouraged to call isLevelEnabled() (and even memoize it) to avoid creating expensive messages that won't be logged

 # Transports Supported